ramgorthi04/gist/code_hints.md

 # Keep track of months where stock at the end is zero or negative
 df['stock_zero'] = df['stock'] <= 0

-# Filter to only rows where a discount was applied and stock was available
+# Filter to only rows where a discount was applied (price goes DOWN) and stock was available
 # Use .copy() to avoid unintended side effects where changes to df_discount might also alter df
 df_discount = df[(df['discount_applied']) & (~df['stock_zero'])].copy()

-# Adjust for external factors (optional)
+# Adjust for external factors
 # Calculate average units sold change percentage among products without price changes and with stock available
 avg_units_sold_change_no_price_change = df[
     (df['price_change'] == 0) & (~df['stock_zero'])